how to make a calculator

 the add function returns None, the test expects 1

-• when I make the return statement match the expected value
+• I make the return statement match the expected value

 2 return 1